afcapel/alondra/README.md

 ## Installation

 Currently Alondra depends on Rails 3.1 and Ruby 1.9.
-It also uses ZeroMQ for interprocess communication, so you you need to install the library first.
+It also uses ZeroMQ for interprocess communication, so you need to install the library first.
 If you are using Homebrew on Mac OS X, just type

 <pre>